PsyUma/PirateNFTClub/README.md

 # PirateNFTClub
-This page shows information about the the NFTs being launched by PirateNFTClub
+This page shows information about the NFTs being launched by PirateNFTClub.